kitao/pyxel/docs/pyxel-web-en.md

 https://kitao.github.io/pyxel/wasm/launcher/?run=taro.my_repo.src.scenes.title
 ```

+Please note that due to Web security restrictions, the `run` command cannot import local files or directories.

-Similarly, if you want to run a shooter.pyxapp located in dist/games, the URL would be:
+If you want to run a shooter.pyxapp located in the dist/games directory, the URL would be:

 ```
 https://kitao.github.io/pyxel/wasm/launcher/?play=taro.my_repo.dist.games.shooter